CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 You can of course change it whenever you want then redeploy your application to use the version you want.

-## Configuration files for PHP applications
+## Configure your PHP applications

 The configuration file for your PHP application must be `/clevercloud/php.json`, that is a *php.json* file in a `/clevercloud` folder at the root of your application.